justinbourb/WGU-Software-II-C195/README.md

         and hit ok.
     b.
 Press ok and apply.
 JavaFX is ready to use.
 ## Setting up the database
 1. Download the platform-independent JDBC connector file from https://dev.mysql.com/downloads/connector/j/ and extract the zip file.
-(This will require creating an Oracle account.)
 Inside this file is the “mysql-connector” JAR file.

 2. Goto File -> Project Structure -> Libraries -> click the + to add a new library
     a.
 Select Java -> Browse to your database connector file -> select the jar file